George C. Paterson: Academics and campus leader

 Paterson was known as an outstanding scholar athlete and campus leader while at the University of Michigan.
 He was elected president of the university senior class as well as president of his fraternity, Theta Delta Chi.
 He was a member of the Vulcans, the senior engineering society and one of twenty senior elected to Michigauma, the highest honorary society at the university.
 One contemporary account noted his outstanding academic achievement:

 Contrary to the general rule on such cases, he has not neglected his college work.
 He is in the mechanical engineering course, which is probably the hardest one offered at the university.
 Although athletic and campus activities have kept him away from his work very often he has never received one of the dreaded 'plucks.'
 His scholastic record is so good that last year he was elected to T B H, the honorary inter-collegiate engineering fraternity.
 Every college man realizes how high the standards are, which are necessary for election to T B H, and knows how infrequently athletes are found among its members.

-Later years
+Later life

 Paterson graduated from the University of Michigan in 1914 with a degree in mechanical engineering.
 Upon graduating, Paterson worked for two years for the Saxon Motor Car Company in Detroit.
 Saxon's first car was a two-seat runabout.
 While Paterson was with the company in 1915, electric lighting was added as a standard fitting.
 In 1916, Paterson resigned his position at Saxon to become assistant manager of the Troy Body Company at Troy, Ohio.
 In 1919, he also became a director of the Troy Body Company.
 Paterson was a Republican, a Presbyterian, and a Mason.

 In 1915, Paterson married Gretchen Schremser of Detroit.
 They had two daughters, Barbara and Virginia.